ubaldot/vim-conda-activate/README.md

 ```
 > if you are a Windows user.
 >
->Finally, only for Windows users, those named
+>Finally, only for Windows users, names
->like `Miniconda3`, `Anaconda`, etc. represent the `base` environment when the
+>like `Miniconda3`, `Anaconda`, etc. in the
->list of available virtual environments shows up.
+>list of available virtual environments represent the `base` environment.

 ## Usage